anavel/translation/README.md

 ## Versioning

-If you use a versioning system (such as github) you should add the language folder to your gitignore.
+If you use a versioning system (such as git) you should add the language folder to your gitignore.
 Otherwise, you might get conflicts if different users update the translations.

 ## How it works